 The choice of airline is important, as the number of points needed will vary between them.
 There are 4 Qantas Classic Rewards points tables, and all partner airlines will fall under one of them.

-• Qantas Classic Flight Reward table: travel on Qantas, Jetstar (when mixed with other airlines on this table), Airnorth, Fiji Airways, Air Vanuatu and American Airlines.
+• Qantas Classic Flight Reward table: travel on Qantas, Jetstar (when combined with other airlines listed on this table), Airnorth, Fiji Airways, Air Vanuatu, and American Airlines.
+From 5 August 2025, this also includes Emirates again.

 • Jetstar Classic Flight Reward table: standalone travel on Jetstar (JQ), Jetstar Asia (3K), Jetstar Japan (GK) and Jetstar Pacific (BL) on the same trip.

-• Partner Classic Flight Reward table: travel on Air Niugini, Alaska Airlines, British Airways, Cathay Pacific Airways, China Airlines, China Eastern, Cathay Pacific, EL AL, Emirates, Finnair, Iberia, Japan Airlines, Malaysia Airlines, Qatar Airways, Royal Air Maroc, Royal Jordanian, S7 Airlines and SriLankan Airlines.
+• Partner Classic Flight Reward table: travel on Air Niugini, Alaska Airlines, British Airways, Cathay Pacific Airways, China Airlines, China Eastern, Cathay Pacific, EL AL, Emirates, Finnair, Hawaiian Airlines, Iberia, Japan Airlines, Malaysia Airlines, Oman Air, Airways, Royal Air Maroc, Royal Jordanian and SriLankan Airlines.
+From 5 August 2025, Emirates moves from this table backt to the Qantas table.

 • Oneworld Classic Flight Reward table: When combining any 2 or more oneworld member airlines, excluding Qantas, and does not include any travel on non-oneworld member airlines, such as Jetstar and Emirates.